zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_lammps_gui.rst

    :scale: 50%

 LAMMPS-GUI captures the screen output from LAMMPS as it is generated and updates the *Output* window regularly during a run.
+If there are any warnings or errors in the LAMMPS output, they are highlighted by using bold text colored in red.

 By default, the *Output* window is replaced each time a run is started.
 The runs are counted and the run number for the current run is displayed